suryapradeepvarma/Motivation/README.md

 # Motivation

-If somecan do it you can do it too.
+If someone can do it, you can do it too.
 Come on !!!

-Do Not Wait; the time will never be "just right"
+Do not wait; the time will never be "just right"